ManojJiSharma/gpl2/docs/src/token.md

 the maximum allowed transaction size, remove those extra clean up instructions.
 They can be cleaned up during the next send operation.

-The `spl-token gc` command provides an example implementation of this cleanup process.
+The `gpl-token gc` command provides an example implementation of this cleanup process.

 ### Token Vesting Contract:
-This program allows you to lock arbitrary SPL tokens and release the locked tokens with a determined unlock schedule.
+This program allows you to lock arbitrary GPL tokens and release the locked tokens with a determined unlock schedule.
 An `unlock schedule` is made of a `unix timestamp` and a token `amount`, when initializing a vesting contract, the creator can pass an array of `unlock schedule` with an arbitrary size giving the creator of the contract complete control of how the tokens unlock over time.

 Unlocking works by pushing a permissionless crank on the contract that moves the tokens to the pre-specified address.
 The recipient address of a vesting contract can be modified by the owner of the current recipient key, meaning that vesting contract locked tokens can be traded.